Jets in Magnetically Arrested Hot Accretion Flows: Geometry, Power and Black Hole Spindown: Simulations

 \subsection{Simulation Setup}

 We have run simulations for nine different values of the BH spin parameter: $a_*=0.9$, 0.7, 0.5, 0.3, 0, $-0.3$, $-0.5$, $-0.7$, $-0.9$.
 The coordinate grid is modified from standard Kerr-Schild coordinates so as to concentrate resolution in both the jet region close to the polar axis and the disk region near the equatorial plane.
 To achieve this, we use the coordinate transformation from spatial simulation ``code coordinates" $(x_1,x_2,x_3)$ to Kerr-Schild grid coordinates $(r,\theta,\phi)$ introduced in \citet{Ressler17}.
 The simulation grid grows exponentially in radius $r$ and is uniform in azimuthal angle $\phi$, while the polar angle $\theta$ is a complicated function of both $x_1$ and $x_2$, designed to concentrate resolution in the jet and disk regions.
 Each simulation has a resolution of $288\times192\times144$ cells in the $r$, $\theta$, and $\phi$ directions, respectively.
-The inner radial boundary was chosen to ensure that at least four cells lie within the BH horizon, and the outer boundary was fixed at $10^5\,r_{\rm g}.$ In Fig.~\ref{fig:grid}, we show a poloidal slice of the time- and azimuth-averaged gas density in the spin $a_*=0$ simulation, along with gridlines indicating the shape of the simulation grid in the poloidal plane.
+The inner radial boundary $r_{\rm min}$ was chosen to ensure that there were 6 radial cells inside the BH horizon, and the outer boundary was fixed at $10^5\,r_{\rm g}.$